bjmorgan/pyscses/paper/paper.md

 $$
 \Delta E_\mathrm{seg}^{i,x} = E_\mathrm{f}^{i,x} - E_\mathrm{f}^{i, \infty}
 $$
-i.e. $\Delta E_\mathrm{seg}^{i,x}$ is the difference in defect formation energy for defect species $i$ at site $x$ compared to a reference site in the &ldquo;bulk&rdquo; of the crystal.
+i.e., $\Delta E_\mathrm{seg}^{i,x}$ is the difference in defect formation energy for defect species $i$ at site $x$ compared to a reference site in the &ldquo;bulk&rdquo; of the crystal.

 Within the general framework of solving this modified 1D Poisson-Boltzmann equation, ``pyscses`` implements a range of numerical models:

 - Continuum (regular grid) and site-explicit (irregular grid) models.
 - Periodic and Dirichlet boundary conditions.
 - &ldquo;Mott-Schottky&rdquo; and &ldquo;Gouy-Champman&rdquo; condtions.
 These are implemented by setting the mobilities of different defect species.
-In the case of Mott-Schottky conditions, all but one defect species have a mobility of zero.
+In the case of Mott-Schottky conditions, all but one defect species have mobilities of zero.
 - Inclusion of &ldquo;lattice&rdquo;site charges to account for non-defective species in the crystal structure.

 Properties that can be calculated include:

 - Defect mole fractions.
 - Charge density.
 - Electrostatic potential.